winnsterx/ragOS/README.md

   - [ ] multiple collections vs larger individual collections
   - [ ] why is the score so low?
 v1: improved retrieval accuracy and speed
+- [ ] create testing module
+  - [ ] setup testing standards (with same local info, prompts) to track performance
+- [ ] support all file types
+- [ ] reduce memory requirement
+  - [ ] docstore + index_store in storage_context both use memory, not persisting to disk. could this cause the excessive memory requirements? but still gotta load it into memory tho...?
 v2: additional pipelines and data integrations